If you are or are about to be a realtor, you probably would like to know more about real estate lead costs.

 There wasn’t much to calculate since secondary data was available.
 The average cost per lead ranges between $20-$60 (an average of $40).

-For Trulia, no secondary data was available, so I needed to calculate the cost per lead.
+No secondary data was available for Trulia, so I needed to calculate the cost per lead.

 The cost per month to list a rental property there is $29.